jundalisay/superblist/content/en/research/sarkar/travels/part-10.md

+---
-## Graced by disgrace
+title: "Graced by disgrace "
+heading: "Part 10"
+description: "One of the new Margis asked me if I knew that some of the neighbors were disturbed by our yoga house, and had complained to our real estate agent"
+image: "/covers/mystic.jpg"
+weight: 20
+author: Dada
+---

 One of the new Margis asked me if I knew that some of the neighbors were disturbed by our yoga house, and had complained to our real estate agent.

 "No," I said.
 "What's their grievance?"